Squash and Lentil Lamb Stew

 - In same skillet, saute onions in remaining oil over medium heat until tender, 4-5 minutes.
 Add ginger and garlic; cook and stir 1 minute.
 Add to slow cooker.
 Stir in lentils and squash.

-Originally published as Squash and Lentil Lamb Stew in Simple & Delicious October/November 2017
+Originally published as Butternut Squash Lentil Lamb Stew in Simple & Delicious October/November 2017